fygar256/general-assembler-axx/README.md

 ---
 ### GENERAL ASSEMBLER 'axx.py'

-axx.py is a general assembler.
+axx.py is a generalized assembler.

-It is written in a general way, so the execution platform is not dependent on a specific processing system.
+It is written in a general way, so it does not depend on a specific processing system.

 It is also set to ignore chr(13) at the end of lines in DOS files.
 It should work on any processing system that runs python.

-axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of a dedicated assembler.
-The current version is a trial implementation.
-I also intend to implement the practical functions of a dedicated assembler in the future.
+axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of dedicated assemblers.
+The current version is an experimental implementation.
+We plan to implement the practical functions of dedicated assemblers in the future.

 ・How to use

-Use it like this: `python axx.py 8048.axx [sample.s]`.
+Use it as follows: `python axx.py 8048.axx [sample.s]`.

-axx reads assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
+ax reads the assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
 If the second argument is omitted, the source is input from standard input.

-In axx, an assembly language source file or a line input from standard input is called an assembly line.
+In axx, a line input from an assembly language source file or standard input is named an assembly line.

-・Explanation of pattern data
+・Pattern data explanation

 Pattern data is arranged as follows.